hundeo:

 Important: Measure body temperature and vital signs

-If some of the above symptoms apply to your pet, you can make sure that it really is a fever.
+If some of the above symptoms apply to your pet, you can once again make absolutely sure that it really is a fever.
 Simply measure the body temperature with a standard clinical thermometer.

 Electric thermometers are best suited for this purpose, as they signal the completion of the measurement with a beep.